jrgastl/levelup-python-challenges/README.md

     └── all_students.csv            # Output of exercise 121
 ├── solve_a_sudoku1.py              # Exercise 13
 ├── solve_a_sudoku2.py              # Exercise 13
+├── build_a_zi_archive1.py          # Exercise 14
+├── build_a_zi_archive2.py          # Exercise 14
+├── zip/
+    └── pics
+        └── 480-360-sample.jpg      # JPG file used in exercise 14
+        └── logo.png                # PNG file used in exercise 14
+        └── python-logo-only.svg    # SVG file used in exercise 14
+    └── texts
+        └── APPNOTE.TXT             # TXT file used in exercise 14
 ├── README.md                       # This file
 └── .gitignore                      # Ignored files
 ```